shumanpaul/next5races-app/README.md

 3. Navigate to http://localhost:4200 in the browser.
 4. Implementaion screenhot is also provided.

+## To improve on
+* Name should be refactored to NextRacesApp as no. of races being displayed is determined by no. of races sent back by API
+* Use proper SVG instead of JPG files and register with Material Design
+* Implement Routing and move the nextrace implementaion to its own component
+* Implement Home Landing Page and Nrowsin
+* Implement Breadcrumbs
+* Check if multiple calls to refresh data from API leads to memory leak and unsubsrbie if required.
+* Move constants to a coonfig file like URL, Race Types ENUM.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.